KHajji/distle/README.md

   -o, --output-format <OUTPUT_FORMAT>
           The format of the output file

           [default: tabular]

           Possible values:
           - tabular: Output the distances in a tabular long format
           - phylip:  Output the distances in a Phylip format

+      --precomputed-distances <PRECOMPUTED_DISTANCES>
+          A file with precomputed distances that don't have to be calculated again.
+The file should be in tabular long format and have the separator as specified by the output-sep flag

       --input-sep <INPUT_SEP>
           The separator character for the input file.
 Relevant for tabular input files

           [default: "\t"]

       --output-sep <OUTPUT_SEP>
           The separator character for the output file

           [default: "\t"]

   -m, --output-mode <OUTPUT_MODE>
           The output mode

           [default: lower-triangle]

           Possible values: